Sword of Vermilion – Review

 Music and SFX

 The music itself isn’t all that memorable but I do like the way that for each level, it starts off quite understated but jacks up when you transform into your beast, and for when you fight the boss battle.
 The best music from this game, though, comes during the cut scenes.
 When the purple disc appears showing the various stages of Neff’s ritual, a creepy, Gothic organ plays over the top.
-It certainly sends a shiver down my spine.
+It’ll certainly send a shiver down your spine.

 When you collect an orb, your hero proclaims “power up” as he grows into a more muscular version of himself.
 This is so iconic that I’d wager any gamer worth their salt upon hearing that soundbite would be able to tell you what game it came from.